turbot/steampipe/design/search_path.md

 It is set as follows:
 - When service is started the user search path is cleared (to avoid a race condition if the config has changed, and a query is executed before the user searhc path is update)
-- Post-service-start, RefreshConnections is called asyncronously.
+- Post-service-start, RefreshConnections is called asynchronously.
 - RefreshConnections sets the required user search path, (determined using the precedence above.)
 - It then adds new schemas in the order of the search path